 We arrive Arusha town late afternoon having covered a total of 273 kilometres and taken about five hours on the road.
 We check in at The Africana Grand Hotel.
 I can highly recommend this hotel as it is relatively cheap at Tshs.
 65,000 which is equivalent to 3,000 Kenya shillings for bed & Breakfast.
 The hotel is located in a moderately quiet neighbourhood, has good food, friendly staff, clean rooms with a view of Mount Meru from a distance, and a walking distance to the city.
 (What more would we ask, for that price?)

 - Snake Park & Maasai Museum

-A major attraction to majority of Arusha’s population.
-The Park and Museum offers one an opportunity to see various snake species, birds as well as other reptiles like Crocodiles.
+A major attraction to the majority of Arusha’s population.
+The Park and Museum offer one an opportunity to see various snake species, birds as well as other reptiles like Crocodiles.

 Entry Fee: 8400 Tsh and equivalent to about Kshs.
 400 per person.

 This is a must visit while in Arusha.
 The Cultural Heritage Centre is the home of arts and carvings.
 It is drum shaped with a shield and spear and the only of its kind in Africa.
 Inside the gallery, one can experience all forms of carvings with the highlight being the Makonde’s way of life.
 One can also purchase any art and or artefact that one fancies.
 Outside all kinds of artefacts.
 There are also several other shops like Kazuri beads, Kikoy, One Way, the spice world where one can purchase some Tanzanian souvenirs.
 No entry fee is charged.